 Agency Chief Executives are responsible for senior leader development and deployment.
 The right developmental experiences at the right time are central to growing senior leader capability.

-SSC has resources to support senior leader development.
-These tools, along with the new talent management system, common assessment and benchmarking approach supports agencies, CEs and Career Boards to match system needs and development needs with the right learning opportunities.
+Te Kawa Mataaho has resources to support senior leader development.
+These tools, along with the talent management system, common assessment and benchmarking approach supports agencies, CEs and Career Boards to match system needs and development needs with the right learning opportunities.
 The Leadership Development Centre (LDC) is a branded business unit of the Commission and delivers senior leader development.

-The SSC has developed a set of senior leader movement standards to enable greater cross-agency movement and development of senior leaders in the Public Service Leaders Group and/or Career Board cohorts.
+In 2018 Te Kawa Mataaho developed a set of senior leader movement standards to enable greater cross-agency movement and development of senior leaders in the Public Service Leaders Group and/or Career Board cohorts.
 They have been designed to minimise and navigate the practical issues that can act as perceived or actual barriers when senior leaders move across agencies for individual development, agency and/or system need.
 The standards set out the minimum expectations for all agencies, unless otherwise agreed between the parties involved.
+These standards have been refreshed to reference the Public Service Act 2020 and link to LDC guidelines for shadowing opportunities.